usds/erap-guidance/pages/best-practice-guides/index.md

 **The City of Charlotte, NC**, for instance, has worked with a non-profit partner, to develop a real-time dashboard that show application statuses broken down by key performance, geographic, and demographic measures.
 Administrators report that the dashboard informs enhanced programmatic strategic decision-making, improves ease of conducting internal audits, and builds trust with local leaders and stakeholders seeking regular programmatic updates.

+**The City of Houston and Harris County** maintains a data system that maps ERA applications and payments and analyzes those payments against a model of what they would expect to be providing to the community based on the CDC's Social Vulnerability Index.
+These analytics have motivated targeted outreach strategies to underserved communities, such as additional locations for contracted program navigators and Eviction Prevention Drive-Through events.

 **The State of Montana and State of Virginia** have also indicated that running weekly analytics across the various program processes have allowed these grantees to identify application bottlenecks and problem-solve, allowing application smoothing and acceleration of application processing.

 Across the country, local grantee administrators are working hard to implement programs to provide rental assistance to their constituents.
-While this is not an exhaustive list of promising practices, these insights may be useful to grantees looking to build out programs that can help households maintain their housing despite financial uncertainty experienced during the COVID-19 pandemic.
+While this is not an exhaustive list of promising practices, these insights may be useful to ERA grantees as they build out programs to help households maintain their housing, despite the financial uncertainty experienced during the COVID-19 pandemic.